usamaali012/django-mosh-1/Section_5.md

     - But for this we have to To build custom manager for the taggedItem model.
     - "objects" attribute returns a manager, that in return help us talk to database or manage database.
     - Here we want to replace this with a custom manager.
     - This custom manager class will be created in models module in tags app.
-Inherited fro models.Manager class.
+Inherited from models.Manager class.
     - Manager class is base class for all managers.